 In 2020, Instagram Live grew to become a powerful live streaming platform.
-With 90% of Instagram accounts following a business, the photo sharing app showed that it is capable of attracting large audiences and powering businesses.
+With most Instagram accounts following a business, the photo sharing app showed that it is capable of attracting large audiences and powering businesses.

 - Instagram captures around 13% of all live stream viewers on all social media.
 (GWI Social Video Report 2019)

 - Instagram Live usage grew by 70% in April 2020.
 (Business Insider)

 While often considered the “other social media app,” Snapchat still holds its own.
 The live stories platform started to attract more people to their platforms with live streams.